AlexAltea/unicorn.js/docs/api.md

 TODO (Also, I'm not entirely sure that these should be documented, seeing as they're helpers meant to be used internally)
 ## Constants
 TODO

+## Credits
+Developers of Unicorn: Nguyen Anh Quynh, Dang Hoang Vu, Ziqiao Kong, and contributors
+Developers of Unicorn.js: Alexandro Sanchez Bach and contributors
+Contributors to the documentation: supremestdoggo